dzbeck/attack_to_cve/updated-methodology.md

 * A vulnerability's exploit method technique is not necessarily the same technique that exploits the user/machine.
 For example, consider the VID associated with the initial example where it is Network Sniffing (T1040) that exploits the vulnerability and Valid Accounts (T1078) that exploits the user/machine.
 * Some vulnerabilities require no explicit exploitation.
 For example, hardcoded credentials or default credentials make systems vulnerable without explicit exploitation (i.e., off-network discovery of the credentials is not considered exploitation).
 * Because the context surrounding vulnerabilities varies, the *exploit method* of one vulnerability may map to the same ATT&CK technique as an *impact* of another vulnerability.
+* Exploitation methods can also be identified using keywords.
+Please see [Keyword-based Mapping](#keyword-based-mapping) for details.

 Exploit methods based on vulnerable object and entry point are given below.
 Example impacts (not the only option) are also listed to illustrate the difference between exploiting a vulnerability and compromising a user/machine.